EVONIK HEALTH CARE - YOUR COMPETITIVE ADVANTAGE

 - Cryogenic Chemistry

-Functional capsules can improve a targeted drug delivery strategy and allow the use of more sensitive active molecules.
-A newly launched platform of functional ready-to-fill hydroxypropyl methyl cellulose (HPMC) capsules are completely free from animal-derived products.
+Functional capsules improve a targeted drug delivery strategy and allow the use of more sensitive active molecules.
+A newly launched platform of ready-to-fill capsules is free from animal-derived products.

 The selection of the right formulation is critical for the development of drug products for pediatric populations.
 The developmental status influences the dosage form and strength, taste or odor masking, and swallowability.
 Review some key factors to consider during initial formulation development.

-The pandemic has highlighted vulnerabilities in the global supply chain that may be triggered by future logistical or political disruptions.
+The pandemic has highlighted vulnerabilities in the global supply chain.
 To reduce risk, initial steps are being taken to review how to increase local production capacities and tighten potential supply chain gaps.

-About the size of a shipping container, a Modular Continuous Pilot plant features a highly flexible modular configuration that can enable the use of a wide range of reactor types within a small and highly cost-effective footprint.
+About the size of a shipping container, a Modular Continuous Pilot plant features a flexible, modular configuration that can enable a wide range of reactor types within a small and cost-effective footprint.

 Polymeric formulations such as intra-ocular implants designed for the precise intravitreal delivery of drug products represent one of the most promising, yet challenging, areas of pharmaceutical focus.